A model of the cubic connectedness locus: Laminations

 \subsection{General properties of laminations}

-Thurston \cite{thu85} defined \emph{invariant laminations} as families of chords with certain dynamical properties resembling properties of $\lam_f$.
-He did it abstractly (without invoking polynomials).
-We use a slightly different approach (see \cite{bmov13}).
+Thurston \cite{thu85} defined \emph{invariant laminations} as families of chords with dynamical properties resembling those of $\lam_f$ but without invoking polynomials.

-\begin{dfn}[Laminations] A \emph{prelamination} is a family $\lam$ of chords called \emph{leaves} such that distinct leaves are unlinked and all points of $\uc$ are leaves.
-If, moreover, the set $\lam^+=\bigcup_{\ell\in\lam}\ell$ is compact, then $\lam$ is called a \emph{lamination}. \end{dfn}
+\begin{dfn}[Laminations] A \emph{prelamination} is a family $\lam$ of chords cal\-led \emph{leaves} such that distinct leaves are unlinked and all points of $\uc$ are leaves.
+If the set $\bigcup \lam=\bigcup_{\ell\in\lam}\ell$ is compact, then $\lam$ is called a \emph{lamination}.
+Two (pre)laminations are \emph{compatible} if their leaves do not cross (thus, the union of two compatible (pre)laminations is a (pre)lamination). \end{dfn}

+To clarify: we consider all points of $\uc$, including the endpoints of non-degenerate leaves, as leaves.
+In considering compatible laminations, it suffices to consider only their non-degenerate leaves because degenerate leaves (i.e., points of $\uc$) cannot cross (by definition).